What is the Expense Ratio?

 1. Management fee

 The management fee is paid by an investor to the portfolio management company as compensation for managing funds on their behalf.
-The fee is intended to compensate the fund managers for their time and expertise in selecting high-return stocks for their clients and in managing the portfolio of investments.
+The fee is intended to compensate the fund managers for their time and expertise in selecting high-return securities for their clients and in managing the portfolio of investments.

 2. Legal expenses